Joan Barclay

 Joan Barclay (born Mary Elizabeth Greear; August 31, 1914 – November 22, 2002) was an American film actress of the 1930s and 1940s, starring mostly in B-movies and cliffhangers, with her career starting during the silent film era.

 Biography

 Early life and career

 The daughter of Mr. and Mrs. P. H. Greear, Barclay was born in Minneapolis, Minnesota.
 A 1923 newspaper item reported that she was "a singer and player" whose bird imitations had been broadcast on radio.

 Her family moved to California when she was still a child due to her mother's wishing to escape the cold climate of the north.
 Moving to Hollywood to pursue acting, Barclay received her first role at the age of 12, which was credited with her billed as Geraine Greear, in the 1927 film The Gaucho, starring Douglas Fairbanks and Lupe Vélez.
 It was her only silent film.
 In 1930, still billed as Geraine Greear, she had a minor role in King of Jazz.
-From 1932–35 she had thirteen uncredited film roles.
 She was the leading lady opposite Tom Tyler in the 1936 Western film Ridin' On.